Monday, 30 March 2015

 WHOLE GRILLED FISH

-If an ardent rice and fish lover is prescribed by the doctor to have less amount of carb, she has to omit the rice from her meals and be happy with the fact that she has no restrictions on eating fish.
-Now eating fish curry without those white grains is a pain sort of... curries are not soups to be enjoyed alone...we need some kind of bread or rice to go along.
-Some alternatives had to be planned, so that the meal is satisfying, filling without adding much carbohydrates to the diet.
+If an ardent rice and fish lover is prescribed by the doctor to have less amount of carbohydrate, she has to omit the rice from most of her meals, remain happy that she has no restrictions about eating fish.
+Eating fish curry without those white grains is a pain, curries are not soups to be enjoyed alone...we need some kind of bread or rice to have them.
+Some alternatives had to be planned, the meal need to be satisfying, filling without adding much of carbohydrates to the diet.
 Perhaps good habits are taking over....be it by force...or for health reasons....at times for a change too.

 Besides...we do not get fresh water fish in this island much ... it gets difficult to match our kind of curries to the sea fish found in abundance here.
-Grown up in a state with rivers around, we are used to fresh water fish, big and small.
-It was a major problem for me when I first landed here ...what fish to cook? so less were the options.
+Grown up in a state with rivers, ponds, we are used to fresh water fish, big and small.
+It was a major problem for me when I first landed here ...what fish to cook?
+Less were the options.
 Moreover, two pairs of parents were too concerned about non availability of fresh water fish here.
 I had to learn alternative ways of having fish to assure them we are having it regularly.
 You may be laughing but thats the way Bengal...both east and west think.

-In the process, I learnt to cook fish in a healthier way...grilled, baked, sautéed.
-I have seen that this way I can get rid of the smell that sea fish generally have....specially to them who are not much used to it.
-For an average adult, grilled fish, salad and a hearty bowl of soup should be as filling and healthy without any guilt of wrong eating.
+In the process, I learnt to cook fish in a healthier way...grill, bake, steam.
+I have seen that this way I can get rid of the smell that sea fish generally have.
+For an average adult, grilled fish, salad and a hearty bowl of soup should be as filling and healthy without the guilt of wrong eating pattern.
 Yes, I did use spices but a permissible amount is always welcome....
 Yesterday our long lost childhood buddy Ranjan Bose visited us after 30 years....the food platter had to be special.
-I prepared this grilled whole grouper as an appetiser.
+I prepared this grilled whole Sea bass as an appetiser.

 INGREDIENTS :